 Skips: Memory isn't logical.

-All Adult Animation Is South Park: Whilst it may be on Cartoon Network, the show was originally and still is created for adults, except that Adult Swim shipped it off to Cartoon Network instead.
+All Adult Animation Is South Park: While it may be on Cartoon Network, the show was originally and still is created for adults, except that Adult Swim shipped it off to Cartoon Network instead.
 J.G. has said in an inteview that he is trying to be as edgy and as near the knuckle as possible.

 Also their combined efforts in defeating the physical manifestation of "Summertime Lovin'."